-- Create an SSID to be used for layer 3 roaming on the Wireless > Configure > Overview page.
+- Create an SSID to be used for layer 3 roaming on the Wireless > Configure > SSIDs page.

-- Select the previously created mobility concentrator under the Concentrator menu.
+- Select the previously created mobility concentrator in the Concentrator menu.

-- Layer 3 roaming clients can be tagged with a specific VLAN under the VLAN tagging option.
+- Layer 3 roaming clients can optionally be tagged with a specific VLAN in the VLAN tagging ID field.

 VPN - Tunnel Data to a Concentrator